CHOCONOMI/CHOCONOMI/README.md

-Halo, I’m ✨ @CHOCONOMI ✨ (you can also call me Nomi, or Chaos) My real name?
-Sure, I'm ███████ ██████
+Halo, I’m ✨ @CHOCONOMI ✨ (you can also call me Nomi, or Chaos)

 My interest are... so many.
-From liking too many series, movies, streamers videogames and even books, to the desire and goal of creating my own stories and adventures.
-Can I say I'm a geek? ✨ _Maybe_ ✨
+From liking too many series, movies, streamers videogames and books, to the desire and goal of creating my own stories and adventures.
 Anyways, that's why I am here!
 To create content that might inspire others, just as those other worlds inspired me.

 I’m currently learning about ilustration, that's my principal goal.
 Then I want to learn animation 2D and 3D, and then, who knows? maybe I'll also develop my studies into the videogames development (cause just now I learned about programming, and I love it).